erroronline1/caro/readme.md

 > O.Auth_19 Sensitive data MUST NOT be embedded in any authentication token.

 * Login credentials only include a generated partially random hash and a random integer.
+Valid credentials create a server session.
+Tokens are not used.
+PHPSESSID-cookies are default.

 > O.Auth_20 Any authentication token MUST contain only the expected fields.

-* Login credentials consist of a 64 byte string and minimum 5 digit integer only.
+* Login credentials only include a generated partially random hash and a random integer.
+Valid credentials create a server session.
+Tokens are not used.
 PHPSESSID-cookies are default.

 > O.Auth_21 Authentication token MUST be signed using an appropriate procedure (see [TR02102-1]).
 The backend system MUST check the authentication token’s signature.
 The type of signature MUST NOT be none and the backend system MUST reject requests using invalid or expired authentication token.

-* This is not reasonable for the application used within a network environment not accessible from the web.
+* Login credentials only include a generated partially random hash and a random integer.
+Valid credentials create a server session.
+Tokens are not used.
+PHPSESSID-cookies are default.

 [Content](#content)